-2.2.9 Biohazards If any biological organisms are used during any phase of the design, development, operation, competition and preparation of your Chem-E-Car, these biological hazards must be no more than biological hazard level 1 (also called biosafety level 1).
+2.2.9 Biohazards If any biological organisms are used during any phase of the design, development, operation, competition and preparation of your Chem-E Car, they must be no more than Level 1 biological hazards (also called biosafety level 1).
 This would include any bacterial, fungal, viral, or yeast organisms.